- Sci-fi comic about ancient things people find in melting icebergs

 “Where?...
 Why wouldn’t he come?”

-She called and called for him in a quiet whisper, but even that was too much for her.
+She called and called for him in a weak, fading whisper, but even that was too much for her.
 Her bandages turned red with blood.
 Her wound opened again.

 “You are indeed not here, Elai,” stated Archie tearing his dreams apart.
 “She’s been waiting for you for so long and you didn’t come… Go away.”

 He obeyed, gladly.
-Only hours later, on his way to Arid Lands he remembered that Archie forgot to address him as lord… He didn’t care to return and punish him, though.
+Only hours later, on his way to Arid Lands, he remembered that Archie forgot to address him as a lord… He didn’t care to return and punish him, though.

 ...Her wound opened again.
 The healer said with a tired sigh:

 “He could’ve saved her.
 Now she doesn’t want to live anymore.”

 Enya died in the morning.
 Her motionless face the first rays of the sun gently touched was cold and marble white.
 Later, when the sun had just risen over the horizon, Archie jumped off the cliff, head first, his hands spread wide as if he was going to fly.
 He landed on the sharp stones below and died instantly.
 The waves rocking his lifeless body turned red.